frugbug/sd-nodes-fj/README.md

 Added an option to change normal blending mode (replace/combine) and added an opacity channel

 ## Position remap
 Kind of a novelty node.
 Will distort an input based on a position map, ~~haven't found a good use for it yet~~ I've found it useful when compositing renders, after rendering a separate UV pass.
-Applying an effect to a position map and using this node can produce different and interesting results than applying the effect to the input.
+Applying an effect to a position map and using this node can produce interesting different results than applying the effect to the input.

 ## Quick Colours
 6 nodes which are basically presets for the uniform colour node.
 White, mid-grey and black (1, 0.5 and 0), in both colour and greyscale versions with lots of search tags.
 For example, "1g" will give you white in greyscale format.
 "0c" is black in colour format.